bitshares/homebrew-boost/README.md

-This repository maintains several old boost formulae copied from https://github.com/Homebrew/homebrew-core.
+This repository maintains several old boost formulae got from https://github.com/Homebrew/homebrew-core.

 Notes and workflow for maintainers of this repository:
 * always create/update formulae with pull requests;